ubucon-asia/2022/content/sessions/Ubuntu_Frame_on_YOUR_hands/index.md

   + Demonstration on Real Devices using Raspberry Pi

 ## Prior knowledge
-Linux command line interface, Linux containers, OS basics
+Linux command line interface, Linux containers

 ## What participants need to prepare for workshop
 Linux environment for which is suitable for snapd, snapcraft use(I recommend to use real device)

 * Please make sure that whther your environment supports nested virtualization in case you'd like follow with virtual environment
 * WSL is not desirable for this course since it requires additional configuration for snap use.

+Create your own Launchpad account

 ## What audience can learn from this session
 * Basic understanding of Ubuntu Core, Ubuntu Frame